mzaizai80/PasswordVerifyTDD/README.md

 * Calling Add with a negative number will throw an exception "negatives not allowed" - and the negative that was passed.
 	* if there are multiple negatives, show all of them in the exception message

-### The Bowling Game Kata ([via Uncle Bob](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata))
-	- Create a new project or start in the existing project by adding Game.cs and TestGame.cs
-	- Create two public methods methods [refer to the presentation file]
-	- Create Test Methods for the above Methods
-	- This is called a 'RED' Test as it is going to fail.
-	- Rectified both test and class methods
-	- Write new test
-	- This is called a 'Green' Test as it is going to pass.
-	- Rectified TestMethods to meet total 20 frames hit.
-	- Rectified test to accept multiple frame and pins
-	- Test 3 is a 'Red' test
-	- Test 4 and 5 are 'Green'
-	- All test passed
-	- Still there is scope of refactoring

 ### The FizzBuzz Kata
 	- Write a program that prints the numbers from 1 to 100.
 But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".

-### Including new implementation to The FizzBuzz Kata
-	- Added a different implementation for FizzBuzz using Reactive extensions.
-	- The changes are described at: http://blog.drorhelper.com/2015/02/fizzbuzz-tdd-kata-using-reactive.html
-	- Pull Request by: https://github.com/dhelper (manually merged by @garora)

 #### Steps: